-I was called upon recently to produce a group shot of Xarelto taskforce from Bayer HealthCare Pharmaceuticals.
+I was called upon recently to produce a group shot of Xarelto taskforce from Bayer HealthCare Pharmaceuticals as part of a corporate photography assignment.
 Xarelto is a newly approved once-daily oral anticoagulant dosing for the prevention of nonvalvular atrial fibrillation-related stroke (AF).

 Since Malaysia is the very first country in Asia and third country in the world to approve this drug for this indication, the group shot of these key personnels in making this a success has to be very special.
 I couldn’t resist the temptation to produce something out-of-the-box when approached for this job.
 I could very well have delivered a normal-looking “corporate” group shot.